 Click Photo for Larger Version

-View of a typical olive grinder (right) and press (left).
-This one is made out of local basalt stone.
-After the olives were harvested in the fall of the year, the olives were brought to such a grinder (left).
-The olives were placed inside the depression of the large lower stone and then the wheel–shaped upper stone was rotated over them as one or two persons pushed on the large wooden beam that was placed through the hole in the stone.
-The wheel–shaped stone turned and rotated around over the olives inside the large fixed lower basin.
+View of a typical olive grinder (left) and press (right).
+Both are made out of local basalt stone.
+After the olives were harvested in the fall of the year, the olives were brought to such a grinder (on the left).
+The olives were placed inside the depression of the large lower stone and then the wheel-shaped upper stone was rotated over them as one or two persons pushed on the large wooden beam that was placed through the hole in the stone.
+The wheel-shaped stone turned and rotated around over the olives inside the large fixed lower basin.

 To see a similar olive grinder from Katzrin Click Here.

 For a map and a brief description of Capernaum Click Here.